noiseprotocol/noise_spec/noise.md

 unless this is the last application message in a session, in which case it's set to 255.

-If the protocol uses explicit nonces, then the `type` will followed by a 64-bit nonce.
+If the protocol uses explicit nonces, then the `type` will be followed by a 64-bit big-endian `uint64` nonce.

 Following the `type` or `nonce` field is a big-endian `uint16` length field describing the number of following bytes in the message.